-Tell me more: We have set up a governmental incubator called Startup in Residence.
+Tell me more: We did set up a governmental incubator called Startup in Residence.
 One of StartupAmsterdam’s measures details how local government can act as launching customer to startups.
 In collaboration with the CTO of Amsterdam we set up Startup in Residence: local government invites Dutch and international startups to devise innovative solutions to social issues in the city.
-The pilot of this incubator successfully ran in 2015 with seven startups.
-Currently we are working on Startup in Residence 2.0: follow our newsletter and social media to know when application opens.
-To see an overview of the other amazing incubators and accelerators in our city go to this page.
+To see an overview of other amazing incubators and accelerators in our city, go to this page.

 8. How do I start up in Amsterdam?

 Tell me more: Although the soundest advice is simply to start rather than to read about starting, we have collected a number of resources to get you on your way.
 Visit our I am startup page to find the information you need and read our article “10 questions on starting up in Amsterdam”.
 If you are an international, make sure to check out IN Amsterdam and read up on the startup permit.
 Browse our website for information on things like office space and who to connect to – and don't forget to check the events that’ll help you be part of the community.